GoogleChrome/developer.chrome.com/site/en/docs/web-platform/view-transitions/index.md

 Now the heading text does a little satisfying slide across to make space for the back button.

 {% Aside %}
 View transitions use a flat structure.
 In the real DOM, the heading text was in the header.
-But, during the transition, their respective `::view-transition-container`s are siblings.
+But, during the transition, their respective `::view-transition-group`s are siblings.
 This is really handy when animating items from one container to another, as you don't need to worry about clipping from parent elements.
 {% endAside %}

 ## Debugging transitions